OctopusDeploy/blog/blog/2021-02/apikey-creation-automation/index.md

 ![Swagger ApiKeys resource screenshot](find-apikey.png "width=500")

 The first row under ApiKeys: `POST /users/{userId}/apikeys` allows us to create a new API key for the specified user.
-API keys in Octopus are associated with an Octopus user, and the keys inherit the permissions assigned to the user to which they belong.
+API keys in Octopus are associated with an Octopus user, and the keys inherit the permissions assigned to that user.

 :::hint
 It's best practice when provisioning new API keys to set up [Octopus Service Accounts](https://octopus.com/docs/security/users-and-teams/service-accounts) dedicated for specific functions or integrations.